gpaumier/gp2/src/articles/2010-06-26 state-of-language-selection-mediawiki-wikipedia.rst

 .. _language templates: http://commons.wikimedia.org/wiki/Commons:Language_templates

 .. figure:: /images/2010-06-26_language_templates.png
+   :figclass: framed full-content
    :alt: Descriptions in German, English, French and Italian; the language is formatted in bold font.

    Description of a Picture of the Day on Commons in various languages

 Langswitch & Autotranslation